Abjad/abjad/trunk/abjad/documentation/chapters/appendices/glossary/index.rst

       engraving process that does not correspond to a visual symbol on the printed page.
 The LilyPond NonMusicalPaperColumn grob is a non-printing grob.
 The term is special to LilyPond and borrowed by Abjad.
-Refer to chapter :doc:`/chapters/fundamentals/grobhandlers/index`
+Refer to chapter
+      :doc:`/chapters/fundamentals/grobhandlers/index`
       to see Abjad grob handling.

+   parentage
+      The containment profile of any Abjad component.
+      Consider a note contained within a tuplet which is, in turn, contained within a staff.
+      The parentage of that note lists the containing tuplet and staff, in that order.
+      See the :class:`~abjad.parentage.parentage._Parentage`
+      interface for more information.

    render
       Short-hand verb meaning to format an Abjad object as valid LilyPond